 Giles Schanen and his family began a mystery to find a diagnosis when he started having bleeding and pain after eating.
 After visiting multiple doctors, his doctor at Greenville Children’s Hospital solved the mystery and diagnosed him with Eosinophilic Esophagitis (EoE).
 If not for the specific care for EoE at Children’s Hospital, Giles would have to travel to Denver to receive his treatment and yearly endoscopy.

-Supporters of Children’s Hospital of Greenville Health System’s have helped provide comforts to Giles Martin and his family during dozens of endoscopys.
+Supporters of Children’s Hospital of Prisma Health’s have helped provide comforts to Giles Martin and his family during dozens of endoscopys.
 These items help children pass the time as they wait for an appointment or procedure which can ease anxieties and fears for the child.

 University of South Carolina School of Medicine Greenville first-year student Jensyn Cone shares her journey to medical school, including why she chose USC School of Medicine Greenville over schools in her home state of Michigan and why her scholarship was such a pivotal part of that decision.